johnsourour/GestureHandler/README.md

 # Gesture Handler

-Integration between Realsense 2 SDK and the Darknet Arapaho YOLO Wrapper, using our own custom data set.
+Integration between Realsense 2 SDK and the Darknet Arapaho YOLO Wrapper, using our own custom dataset.

 ## Dependencies